sakasikai/blm-mll/source/Tutorial.md

 （涉及到blm方法作为基方法，要清晰指出不同之处（哪些是blm的，哪些是blm-mll的）

 Following [paper](https://blog.csdn.net/nanhuaibeian/article/details/105773504) , the multi-label learning algorithms applied in blm-mll can be divided into two categories: 1) Problem Transformation and 2) Algorithm Adaptation.
 Besides, they can be categorized into two groups according to the biological problem we study: 1) Sequence level methods and 2) Residue level methods.
-In this section, we list all of the multi-label learning algorithms implemented in blm-mll in tables and give a brief introdcution to each of them.
+In this section, we list all of the multi-label learning algorithms implemented in tables x.
+If users want to learn more about them, please refer to [command line tools](https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#tables).

 ### sequence-level problem

-#### Problem Transformation
+#### Problem Transformation methods